-Cooperative Agencies Resources for Education (C.A.R.E.)
-Program education opportunities for persons receiving TANF benefits.
+The Cooperative Agencies Resources for Education (C.A.R.E.) is a state-funded program which was developed to provide education opportunities for persons receiving TANF benefits.
 C.A.R.E. is designed to provide support for student's retention and academic success, as well as, assist eligible students in their academic and/or vocational objective.
 The program provides counseling, financial assistance, book grants, supplies, transportation, tutoring and peer counseling.
 For further qualification and information contact the program directly.